visualization

 Long calls are a bullish strategy while short calls are a neutral to bearish play.

 Time decay works to the benefit of an options seller, such as when you enter a short call trade.
-Time decay is the enemy of those who are long options.
+However, time decay could work to the detriment of those who are long options.

 When implied volatility rises, the holder of a call benefits (all else equal) since the option will have more value.
 When implied volatility drops, options generally become less valuable, which is to the option writer’s benefit.